Scientology status by country: Norway

 Several former members have sued Scientologikirken—most ending in a settlement, although one 1996 case ended in a judgment to refund 600,000 Norwegian krone to a former teacher who had taken out loans and paid nearly a million dollars to Scientologikirken.
-The church gained controversy in the 2008 high-profile suicide case of Kaja Ballo, the daughter of Norwegian parliamentary minister Olav Gunnar Ballo.
+The Church gained controversy in the 2008 high-profile suicide case of Kaja Ballo, the daughter of Norwegian parliamentary minister Olav Gunnar Ballo.

-Philippines

-The Philippines recognizes the Church of Scientology as a religious organization.

 Poland

 Poland does not officially recognize Scientology as a religion.